JxstColin/MadeByErrors/README.md

-- 👋 Hi, mein Name ist Colin D.
+- 👋 Hey my Name is Colin :>
-- 👀 Ich interessiere mich für die Entwicklung mit Java.
-- 🌱 Ich lerne zur Zeit noch Java.
-- 💞️ Mein bester Freund ist Chxotischer.
-- 📫 Ich möchte erreichen, ein sehr guter Entwickler zu werden.

 <!---
 MadeByErrors/MadeByErrors is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.